rilhia/dataiku-test/tutorial/document.md

 ### 2. handleRegistration():

 - This function handles the login or registration process.
-It first checks if the player is already registered by searching the local storage for the username entered in the input field.
+It first checks if the player is already registered by searching the local storage (**getPlayer(username)**) for the username entered in the input field.
 - If the player exists, it retrieves their data and displays the “Start Game” button.
-- If the player doesn’t exist, the function registers the user with an API call (register()), generating a playerId.
-The data is then stored using savePlayer().
+- If the player doesn’t exist, the function registers the user with an API call (**register(username, birthdate, email)**), generating a playerId.
+The data is then stored using **savePlayer(data.playerId, username)**.
 - Finally, it disables the move buttons (enableButtons(false)) to prevent interactions before starting the game.

 ```javascript